Dark Skies Bright Kids

 Clubs, Camps, and One-offs

 DSBK has a variety of activities that it does to bring science to kids and the public.
-Two of our big activities that I am involved in are 8-10 week long, once a week after-school clubs (for 3rd-5th graders) at local elementary schools, and 8am-3pm week long summer day camps that reach regions in Virginia that do not typically have access to such programs.
+Two of our big activities that I was involved in are 8-10 week long, once a week after-school clubs (for 3rd-5th graders) at local elementary schools, and 8am-3pm week long summer day camps that reach regions in Virginia that do not typically have access to such programs.
 In addition, DSBK runs multiple one-off events every year including an annual Albemarle County Star Party, which I have volunteered at in the past few years.

 All of our amazing volunteers for the 2017 Albemarle County Star Party